 Wesley Virgin litters the internet with audacious ads promoting digital products like Overnight Millionaire, Online Millionaire Mastery, Unrevealed Secrets Of A Millionaire Mind, Wealth Visuals, Millionaire In Training Inner Circle, Unleash The Magic Within, Money Manifestation System, and more.
 Are any of them any good?
 Can you trust a word this guy says?
+What does the internet think?
+I’ll cover all that and more, below.
 Read on for my Wesley “Billion Dollar” Virgin review.

 As a kid, Wesley was a stubborn know-it-all.
 After high school, he went to college, briefly, before dropping out.
 Despite his awful grades, he felt as though he was smarter than his professors.
 He joined the Army but was kicked out due to insubordination.
 Next, he got a job as a tech guy at a car dealership in his hometown of Houston, Texas.
 After getting fired from that, he went all-in on personal development.

-He’s got an “F” on his Better Business Bureau listing, with a 1.44/5 star rating.
+He’s got an “F” on his Better Business Bureau listing, with a one-point-four-four out of five star rating.
 “Wesley Virgin and the entire operation is a total scam,” wrote a woman named Diana.
 “They are millionaires by scamming people.
-They offer to give a full refund if you ask within 60 days.
-I asked for a $499 refund for general products I never received, and instead they sent only half of the money and kept $250.
+They offer to give a full refund if you ask within sixty days.
+I asked for a four hundred and ninety-nine dollar refund for general products I never received, and instead they sent only half of the money and kept two hundred and fifty dollars.
 He is dishonest and full of [bleep].
 On his Youtube channel, he talks about his connection with God.
 That is [bleep] too.
 They [are] just taking money from people without providing any value.”